JamilaAlsadik1/Soapure1/Soapure/readme.txt

 -reviewing HelloWorldController.cs and changing the Welcome method to add a Message and NumTimes value to the ViewData dictionary.
 -Creating a Welcome view template named Views/HelloWorld/Welcome.cshtml that create a loop in the Welcome.cshtml view template that displays "Hello" NumTimes.
 (part 4 of the toturial)
-- add a model class and name it Soap.cs and adding five attributes(Id, ProductName,MainIngredient,Color, Price,Rate).
+- add a model class and name it Soap.cs and adding five attributes(Id, ProductName,MainIngredient,Color, Price,ImageUrl).
 -Adding NuGet packages.
 -Scaffolding soap pages.
 -Examine the generated database context class and registration.